-For further enquiries about how the Gallery can support your access requirements, please contact our team on the details below.
+For further enquiries about how the Gallery can support your access requirements, please contact our team on the details on the right.
 We also welcome suggestions for how we can continue to improve our experience for people with disability.

 Companion and Carer Cards

 The NGV recognises the Companion Card and Carer Card.
 Companion Card holders receive concession priced tickets to all exhibitions and programs, and a complimentary ticket for their companion.
 Complimentary tickets for companions can be collected at the Gallery.
 Carer Card holders receive concession priced tickets to all exhibitions and programs.

 Access aids are available for free hire from the Information Desk at both venues.
 Aids include wheelchairs, social scripts, ear plugs, fidget devices, magnifying sheets and coloured overlays.
 We recommend booking an aid prior to your visit, by calling +61 (0)3 8620 2222 or make a booking online